Objective of Litmus Milk Medium Test

 Principle of Litmus Milk Medium Test

-Milk is an excellent medium for the growth of microorganisms because it contains the milk protein casein, the sugar lactose, vitamins, minerals and water.
-Litmus, a pH indicator is incorporated in the medium for the detection of production of acid or alkali and oxidation- reduction activities.
-Fermentation of lactose of milk with the production of lactic acid is demonstrated when the litmus turns from blue to pink as a result of acid production.
-The accumulation of acid acts on casein, resulting in formation of clot due to the precipitation of casein as calcium caseinate.
-With some organisms, the curd shrinks and whey is formed at the surface.
+Milk is an excellent medium for the growth of microorganisms because it contains milk protein casein, sugar lactose, vitamins, minerals, and water.
+Litmus, a pH indicator is incorporated in the medium for the detection of production of acid or alkali and oxidation-reduction activities.
+Fermentation of lactose in milk with the production of lactic acid is demonstrated when the litmus turns from blue to pink as a result of acid production.
+The accumulation of acid acts on casein, resulting in the formation of clots due to the precipitation of casein as calcium caseinate.
+With some organisms, the curd shrinks, and whey is formed at the surface.
 Acid curd is identified by the clot which remains immobile when the tube is inverted.
-Some bacteria produce rennin enzyme that act on casein and in presence of calcium ions forms paracaseinate that is insoluble and is called rennet curd.
-Unlike acid curd it is semisolid clot that will flow slowly on tilting the tube.
+Some bacteria produce rennin enzymes that act on casein and in presence of calcium ions form paracaseinate that is insoluble and is called rennet curd.
+Unlike acid curd, it is a semisolid clot that will flow slowly on tilting the tube.
 Some bacteria possess proteolytic enzyme caseinase and hydrolyze casein.
-Casein hydrolysis results in the release of large quantities of ammonia that makes the medium alkaline with foul smell, the litmus turns into a purplish blue.
+Casein hydrolysis results in the release of large quantities of ammonia that makes the medium alkaline with a foul smell, the litmus turns into a purplish-blue.
 With further incubation, an opaque clearing of milk occurs as the casein is hydrolyzed to peptides and amino acids.
-The opaque liquid supernatant which is whey like appearance turns brown in color.
+The opaque liquid supernatant which is a whey-like appearance turns brown in color.
 Additionally, some organisms reduce litmus, in which case the medium becomes colorless in the bottom of the tube.